nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

       }
     }

-The ``invite_gamer_button_handler`` function triggers when you click on one of the users available to invite.
+The ``invite_gamer_button_handler`` method triggers when you click on one of the users available to invite.
 It will first locate the ``Gamer`` object for the player and use the ``api.invite_gamer`` to attempt to invite the user to a new game.
-If the other user accepts we call the ``setupBoardGame`` function to show the new board and set up all the handlers.
+If the other user accepts we call the ``setupBoardGame`` function to show the new board and set up all the handlers otherwise we shoe the decline dialog telling the player that the invite was declined.

 The invite_accept_button_handler Handler
 ----------------------------------------